syncfusion-content/windowsforms-docs/WindowsForms/treeview/DesignTime-Features.md

 documentation: ug
 ---

-# DesignTime Features in WindowsForms TreeView(SfTreeView)
+# DesignTime Features in Windows Forms TreeView(SfTreeView)

 TreeView provides the shortcuts to access various properties of the control.